MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

 **Edit/remove**: You can edit or remove an eventstream destination either through the navigation pane or canvas.

-After selecting **Edit**, the edit pane will be open in the right of the main editor.
+When you select **Edit**, the edit pane opens in the right of the main editor.
 You can modify the configuration as you wish, including the event transformation logic through the event processor editor.

 :::image type="content" source="./media/add-manage-eventstream-destinations/eventstream-destination-edit-deletion.png" alt-text="Screenshot showing destination modification and deletion." lightbox="./media/add-manage-eventstream-destinations/eventstream-destination-edit-deletion.png" :::